Grant users access to Microsoft Dynamics 365 (online) as a Microsoft Online service

 Users can’t access Dynamics 365 (online) until they’ve been assigned at least one security role.
 See Step Two: Assign security roles in Dynamics 365 (online).

 Administrative roles are available to assign to users in the Office 365 admin portal.
 The administrative roles cover a set of rights and permissions related to managing the service subscription, such as adding users and assigning licenses.
 The global administrator role has rights to control every aspect of the subscription and to add subscriptions to other online services.
 The password administrator role has rights to reset a user’s password, create service requests, and monitor the service.

 Security roles are assigned within Dynamics 365 (online) and cover rights and permissions-related aspects, for example, permission to update records or to publish customizations.

 The roles are similar in that both types contain aggregated sets of permissions that allow access to some items and not to others, and that allow some actions to be taken but not others.
 The roles are different in that the first one applies to the management of the subscription but not to the service itself, and the second applies only within the service.

 Using roles is a powerful way to group a set of rights that are common to a job title or business unit.
 This way, the administrator can grant a whole set of permissions to users simply by assigning a user or group of users to a given role.

-Before you start adding information to CRM Online, we recommend that you turn off or disable your browser’s pop-up blocker.
-Pop-up blockers can block data-entry dialog boxes in CRM Online.
+Before you start adding information to Dynamics 365 (online), we recommend that you turn off or disable your browser’s pop-up blocker.
+Pop-up blockers can block data-entry dialog boxes in Dynamics 365 (online).
 For more information about browser and other settings for improved product performance, see Key preparation and configuration tasks.

 © 2017 Microsoft.
 All rights reserved.
 Copyright